naftalic/ddmif/lp_and_simplex.md

 \end{aligned}
 $$

+The interpretation is that we solve for $\mathbf v$, the shadow prices of the primal, by constraining the shadow prices with the cost coefficients, $\mathbf c$.
 The dual LP provides a lower bound on the optimal value of the primal LP.

 To determine the optimal values of $v_1$ and $v_2$, we can solve the dual LP using Python or other LP solvers.
 For this problem, the optimal values are: